sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 #### Possible use:
   *  **`to_GAMA_CRS`** (`geometry`) --->  `geometry`
   * `geometry` **`to_GAMA_CRS`** `string` --->  `geometry`
   *  **`to_GAMA_CRS`** (`geometry` , `string`) --->  `geometry`

-#### Result:
-/n

 #### Special cases:
-  * returns the geometry corresponding to the transformation of the given geometry to the GAMA CRS (Coordinate Reference System) assuming the given geometry is referenced by the current CRS, the one corresponding to the world's agent one
+  * returns the geometry corresponding to the transformation of the given geometry to the GAMA CRS (Coordinate Reference System) assuming the given geometry is referenced by given CRS

 ```
-geometry var0 <- to_GAMA_CRS({121,14}); 	// var0 equals a geometry corresponding to the agent geometry transformed into the GAMA CRS
+geometry var0 <- to_GAMA_CRS({121,14}, "EPSG:4326"); 	// var0 equals a geometry corresponding to the agent geometry transformed into the GAMA CRS

 ```

-  * returns the geometry corresponding to the transformation of the given geometry to the GAMA CRS (Coordinate Reference System) assuming the given geometry is referenced by given CRS
+  * returns the geometry corresponding to the transformation of the given geometry to the GAMA CRS (Coordinate Reference System) assuming the given geometry is referenced by the current CRS, the one corresponding to the world's agent one

 ```
-geometry var1 <- to_GAMA_CRS({121,14}, "EPSG:4326"); 	// var1 equals a geometry corresponding to the agent geometry transformed into the GAMA CRS
+geometry var1 <- to_GAMA_CRS({121,14}); 	// var1 equals a geometry corresponding to the agent geometry transformed into the GAMA CRS

 ```